PLC is large enough to provide a wealth of opportunities, yet small enough for each individual girl to be known, cared for and valued.

 Senior School

-The Pastoral Care program provides a sequential focus for each year level, including:
+The Wellbeing program provides a sequential focus for each year level, including:

 Year 7